pmcharrison/psynet-mirror/docs/introduction/command_line.rst

 Alias for rpdb using default port and IP (``rpdb``)
 ---------------------------------------------------------

-Alias for rpdb using default port and IP.
+Alias for nc using default port and IP.
+This is used for remote debugging.
+Insert `import rpdb; rpdb.set_trace()` somewhere in your Python code, execute the program, and wait until it hits `rpdb.set_trace()`.
+Then you can enter the interactive debugger by running `psynet rpdb` in a separate terminal.

 .. code:: bash